mrismanaziz/Reforestation/README.md

-## Me and my mates are in a band called Duvet.
-We're a cover band.
+## What’s the longest word in the dictionary?
+Smiles.
+Because there’s a mile between the two S’s.